Dyfed Powys Police precept - here's how to have your say on policing proirities

-Dyfed Powys Police precept is being considered - here's how to have your say on policing proirities
+Dyfed Powys Police precept is being considered - here's how to have your say on policing priorities

-Dyfed Powys Police and Crime Commissioner urges everyone to have their say on policing priorities
+Dyfed Powys Police and Crime Commissioner Dafydd Llywelyn urges everyone to have their say on policing priorities.

 As we approach the end of 2025, I want to take a moment to reflect on the past year and thank everyone across the Dyfed-Powys area for their continued support.